 We operate more than 60 clinics across eleven states and have over 30 years of experience helping individuals fight their opioid addiction and get back to living their best life.

-You are never in this alone.
+You are never in this alone, and we want to help you reclaim your life.
 We’re only ever a call or click away.
-Contact Community Medical Services today, and let’s move past your opioid addiction together.
+Contact Community Medical Services today or find a clinic near you, and let’s move past your opioid addiction together.